jordanero/MultiSuSiE/README.md

 ## Installation

 There are 2 ways to install MultiSuSiE.
-MultiSuSiE is a Python package and does not currently have a command-line interface.
+MultiSuSiE is a Python package and does not have a command-line interface.
 We hope to add a command-line interface in the future.

 ### Installing into a fresh conda environment